DazWilkin/bigmachine/gcesystem/README.md

 ## Docker

-Whenever changes are made to gcesystem, the image needs to be rebuilt so that the instances are deployed with the current (!) container
+Whenever changes are made to `gcesystem`, the image needs to be rebuilt so that the instances are deployed with the current (!) container

 I'm having to:
 ```bash